githubnext/copilot-workspace-user-manual/tips-and-tricks.md

 Modified files are two-way-synced between Copilot Workspace and the terminal/codespace.
 Feel free to edit in either place, and your changes will be reflected in the other.

+Check out [Codespaces Guide](./codespaces-guide.md) for more information.

 ## Explore the Experiments!

 ✨ TIP: Explore our experiments and send us feedback!

 We're always trying new things in Copilot Workspace.
 You can opt into our current experiments by clicking on your avatar in the top right corner of the screen and selecting "Experiments":